 It helps when you combine the large wicks with other strong technical features from your chart analysis to build a logical trade idea.

 Long wicked candles are an easy to spot feature from price action, and usually signal a pending reversal in the market.
 Don’t let them be your only factor in a trade decision, combo them with other high value technical areas on your chart, and bring it all together to build value into the trade idea.

-Candlestick Breakout Patterns
+Candlestick Patterns for Breakout Strategies